rohan-dhar/Graphr.js/README.md

 		</ol>
 	</li>
 	<li>
-		<b><code>canvasElement</code></b> - HTML Canvas Element - optional: Graphr.js renders the graphs on a canvas elements which it creates on its own.
+		<b><code>canvasElement</code></b> - <i>HTML Canvas Element</i> - <i>optional</i>: Graphr.js renders the graphs on a canvas elements which it creates on its own.
 If however, you want to provide your own canvas element on which Graphr.js must draw the graphs, you can do so by providing the canvas element itself as the second parameter.
 You may want to do this for several reasons like, adding your own CSS styling to the graph, for an example.
 	</li>